AhmedAGadir/azza-supplementary-school/src/data/programs/arabic-language.md

 ---
 name: Arabic Language
+order: 1
-dropdownDescription: Embark on a journey of language and culture with our immersive Arabic program.
+dropdownDescription: Dive deep into our immersive Arabic language program.
 featured: true
 hero:
   tagline: Embrace a World of Opportunity with Arabic
   headline: Azza's Arabic Language Program
-  text: Dive deep into the nuances of the Arabic language and culture, guided by experienced educators dedicated to excellence in comprehensive language acquisition and cultural appreciation.
+  text: Delve into the rich tapestry of the Arabic language, from its elegant script to its vibrant modes of expression, and empower your child with a linguistic asset for life.
   action:
     label: Enroll today
     href: '/enroll'